 the order of codec/packetisation period preference is determined by the originating terminal and should be honoured wherever possible;

-if a G.711 encoded call is to be routed across the borders of either North America or Japan then G.711 A-law/μ-law conversion is necessary and this companding conversion will be done by the countries using the μ–law.;

 if the call is to be routed to a TDM network, only one transcoding is recommended.
 If required, it should be performed during the voice over IP/TDM conversion;in case no common codec can be used between both end Service Providers, in the first instance it is the responsibility of Service Providers to support transcoding in order to ensure successful voice interoperability for their services

 Reliable provisional response (100rel) procedures are required across the NNI.
 The offer/answer procedures should take this into consideration.